jatin33/linkedin-saved-post-categoriser/memory-bank/activeContext.md

 - **Reset All Bookmarks**: New functionality added to clear all user data.
 - **Post URL in Modal**: Added a read-only field to display the LinkedIn post URL in the categorization modal.
 - **Author Filter**: Implemented a new dropdown in the side panel to filter posts by author.
+- **Privacy Policy**: Updated to accurately reflect the collection and storage of user-generated data within Chrome's local and synchronized storage.

 ## Potential Enhancements (Future)
 - Bulk operations for multiple posts.